On the first day he puts some plants in the shed. Overnight, they double.

 On the final day he plants all the remaining plants in the third garden.

-Use the interactivity below to help you work out how many plants he should put in the potting shed on the first day, and how many he should plant in each garden.
+Use the interactivity to help you work out how many plants he should put in the potting shed on the first day, and how many he should plant in each garden.

 Can you find more than one solution?